-The PRP treatment for hair procedure can be broken down into three steps.
+The PRP treatment for hair procedures can be broken down into three steps.
 Usually, you require at least three rounds of a complete session to see results.
 There is a time gap of around four to six weeks between each session of the treatment.
 Also, the patient has to revisit the doctor for maintenance every five to six months, after the therapy.

 In the first step of PRP hair therapy, a specific blood quantity is drawn from the body of the patient.
-Following this, the blood is processed inside in a machine called a centrifuge.
+Following this, the blood is processed inside a machine called a centrifuge.
 This machine is used to separate the blood components.
 This is the second step.

 Finally, the platelet-rich plasma which is obtained after separation is injected into the scalp where hair growth is required.
 This is the third step.

 Platelet-rich plasma is an important nutritious component obtained from the blood.
 When this is injected into the required size, it promotes the production of collagen and stems cells in the area.
 This is how hair regrowth is attempted using this therapy.